liferay/liferay-docs/develop/reference/articles/11-maven/service-builder-plugin.markdown

 # Service Builder Plugin [](id=service-builder-with-maven)

-The Service Builder Gradle lets you generate a service layer defined in a [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder) `service.xml` file.
+The Service Builder plugin lets you generate a service layer defined in a [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder) `service.xml` file.
 Visit the
 [Using Service Builder in a Maven Project](/develop/tutorials/-/knowledge_base/7-0/using-service-builder-in-a-maven-project)